Live from the Southern Command in sunny South Florida.

 That's what I was trying to remember.

-Uh well, the audience is mad at me on Wednesday for trying to raise taxes in California.
+Well, the audience is mad at me on Wednesday for trying to raise taxes in California.

-That but that's nothing like this.
+That's nothing like this.

 You ought to see it in there.

-He said, if we don't spend the money, Obama's going to I don't understand what he's saying.
+He said, if we don't spend the money, Obama's going to.

-He's sending emails out and he's got an op-ed that if Congress doesn't spend the earmark money, Obama will, and better us than Obama.
+He's sending emails out, and he's got an op-ed that if Congress doesn't spend the earmark money, Obama will, and better us than Obama.

 He doesn't explain how Obama gets hold of it if they don't spend it.

-So I'm my only point about earmarks was it's tiny compared to how big the whole objective here is.
+So my only point about earmarks was it's tiny compared to how big the whole objective here is.

-I I'm I'm not saying don't.
+I'm not saying don't.

 Geez.

-One hundred newly elected members are going to be in town at the same time for their orientation on where everything is.
+Anyway, when Congress reconvenes next week, the lame duck, 100 newly elected members are going to be in town at the same time for their orientation on where everything is: how to provide for their staffing, where they'll office all at the newbies.

-The freshmen going to the Capitol next week is their agenda for 2011, including the repeal of Obamacare.
+And on the minds of the majority of the newbies, the freshmen going to the Capitol next week is their agenda for 2011, including the repeal of Obamacare.

 It's going to be a stark contrast.

-These newbies showing up in town with with fire in their bellies to get rid of Obamacare and a number of stuff while existing incumbents dig in their heels.
+These newbies showing up in town with fire in their bellies to get rid of Obamacare and a number of stuff while existing incumbents dig in their heels.

-The Heritage Foundation has produced some of the best research on Obamacare with new information released just today, focusing on the burden put on the states.
+The Heritage Foundation has produced some of the best research on Obamacare with new information released just today focusing on the burden put on the states.

 Lawmakers in Texas are getting enough clarity on what their Medicaid costs will be to suggest they're not going to participate.